fjolnir/DatabaseKit/README.md

 =========
  * Supports SQLite, but is built to make it easy to add support for additional SQL databases, just subclass `DBConnection`.
  * Query composition done purely in Objective-C.
- * If you use a connection pool(Done transparently by default) then query objects are thread safe.
+ * If you use a connection pool or queue(Done transparently by default) then query objects are thread safe.
  * If you provide a model class, then results from it's corresponding table will automatically be returned as instances of that class.
  * Supports creating and migrating tables for model classes at runtime.
  * Almost no code required.